 This sub-committee monitors and oversees the Society's risk management function, financial reporting process and internal controls.
-It comprises of at least four non-executive members and meets on at least four occasions during the year.
+It comprises of at least four non-executive members and met on four occasions during the year.
 Executives attend by invitation only.
-The sub-committee is not chaired by the Society's Chair and the position of sub-committee Chair is held by a non-executive
+The sub-committee is not chaired by the Society's Chair and the position of subcommittee Chair is currently held by a non-executive having an accountancy qualification.
+The subcommittee's main responsibilities are:

-- to review the external auditor's qualifications, independence and performance - to review the integrity of the Society's financial - to monitor the performance of the Society's outsourced internal audit function - to review the Society's internal accounting and financial controls - to review the selection and formal tendering process for internal auditor and external auditor, as required - o to oversee the Society's risk position and policies and regularly review the Risk Register

-The ARC assists the Board in the oversight of:

-- The Society's internal risk and compliance controls

-- The Society's Risk Register

-- The Society's reverse stress testing

-- Reports from the Chief Operating Officer regarding risk and compliance

-- The Compliance Manual

-- Horizon risks

-- Risk hot topics
+- to review the external auditor's qualifications, independence and performance - to review the integrity of the Society's financial statements - to monitor the performance of the Society's outsourced internal audit function - to review the Society's internal accounting and financial controls - to review the selection and formal tendering process for internal auditor and external auditor, as required - to oversee the Society's risk position and policies and regularly review the risk register - The ARC assists the Board in the oversight of: - O The Society's internal risk and compliance controls - 🥖 The Society's risk register - 🥖 The Society's reverse stress testing - Reports from the Chief Operating Officer regarding risk and compliance - 🥖 The Compliance Manual - 🥖 Horizon risks - 🧔 Risk hot topics